urnathan/libcody/README.md

 similarly named named module.
 This prefixing must occur, even if the header-unit's name contains characters that cannot appear in a named module's name.

+It is expected that absolute header-unit names convert to relative CMI names, to keep all CMIs within the CMI repository.
+This means that steps must be taken to distinguish the CMIs for `/here` from `./here`, and this can be achieved by replacing the leading `./` directory with `,/`, which is visually similar but does not have the self-reference semantics of dot.
+Likewise, header-unit names containing `..` directories, can be remapped to `,,`.
+(When symlinks are involved `bob/dob/..` might not be `bob`, of course.)
+C++ header-unit semantics are such that there is no need to resolve multiple ways of spelling a particular header-unit to a unique CMI file.

+Successful compilation of an interface is indicated with a subsequent:

 `MODULE-COMPILED $module`